 The Conversation Project offers a Starter Kit that will help you or your organization to get your thoughts together and then have The Conversation.

-- Download the (writable PDF) 12 page TCP Starter Kit
+- Download the (writable/fillable PDF) 12 page TCP Starter Kit

 - A Chinese, Korean, Spanish and Vietnamese version of the Starter Kit is available on the Conversation Project’s website.
 (Please scroll all the way down to the Starter Kit Translations fold out menu and download the PDF file.)